Physics of 1 keV line in X-ray binaries

 \section{Physics of the blend: \textsc{Cloudy} models}

 In this work, we conducted a detailed investigation into the origins of the 1 keV lines, exploring photoionized equilibrium (PIE), collisional ionization equilibrium (CIE), and reflection mechanisms.
 Previous observations using high-resolution spectra have shown that XRBs often exhibit strong emission residuals in the energy range between 0.6 and 1.4 keV \citep{2014MNRAS.438L..51M, 2021AstBu..76....6F}.
-To model the emission feature within this full energy range in \textsc{Cloudy}, we constructed an emission line blend, which we call Em$_{\rm blend}$ including emission lines in the 0.6--1.4 keV energy band.
+To model the emission feature\footnote{\textsc{Cloudy} self-consistently computes emission features by modeling thousands of spectral lines, incorporating spectral energy distribution, ionization state and gradients, chemical composition, level populations, and optical depth effects.
+Optical depth, proportional to the hydrogen column density \citep{2020ApJ...901...69C}, governs absorption and scattering, directly shaping the observed emission features \citep{2022ApJ...935...70C}.
+This dependence on column density is explicitly accounted for through optical depth effects, ensuring a rigorous and self-consistent treatment in the simulations.} within this full energy range in \textsc{Cloudy}, we constructed an emission line blend \footnote{Within \textsc{Cloudy}, line blends represent the total intensity from all emission lines within a defined energy range.
+This method offers the most direct way to quantify the combined intensity of the 1 keV feature (0.6–1.4 keV) and investigate how it varies with SED and key physical parameters such as ionization parameter, temperature, and column density.
+Additionally, by analyzing the combined intensity of emission lines on either side of 1 keV—specifically in the 0.6–1.0 keV and 1.0–1.4 keV bands—it is possible to track how the 1 keV feature shifts leftward or rightward in response to changing physical conditions.}, which we call Em$_{\rm blend}$ including emission lines in the 0.6--1.4 keV energy band.